Definition

 Understanding that each cryptocurrency has its own unique purpose & reason for existing is the first step to understanding the true potential of the crypto revolution.
 For instance:

-Ripple seeks to replace the SWIFT interbank payment system with an instant and less expensive international payment system.
+XRP seeks to replace the SWIFT interbank payment system with an instant and less expensive international payment system.

 Ethereum provides a platform for smart contracts and dApps (decentralised applications) to be built, creating a space for a range of innovative and decentralised financial services (DeFi) to evolve.